MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 Alternatively, you can download and install the latest MSI package from the Microsoft Evaluation Center.
 For more information, see [Windows Admin Center](/windows-server/manage/windows-admin-center/overview).

-Currently, the Lifecycle Manager isn't part of Windows Admin Center; however, the Lifecycle Manager will be integrated in a future release.
+Currently, the Lifecycle Manager isn't part of Windows Admin Center.
+It will be part of a future release.

 ## Workload updates

-Along with updates for your cluster, there are workload updates that can be applied that aren't integrated into the Lifecycle Manager.
+Along with updates for your cluster, there are workload updates that can be applied that aren't integrated in the Lifecycle Manager.
 These workloads include Azure Kubernetes Service (AKS) hybrid, Azure Arc, and Infrastructure Virtual Machines (VMs).
 The next sections will provide more detail on these workloads and ways to apply updates.

 ### Azure Kubernetes Service (AKS) hybrid